 Name of farm/building identification: PID#:

 Site Manager: Date:

 Person in charge: Last update: (yy/mm/dd)

-rerson in Charge. ear)
+(year)

 This record should indicate all traps and baits on the premises (i.e., PID-registered site).
 Draw the premises plan and identify where the traps and baits are located.